Safety Data Sheets

 The OSHA Hazard Communication Standard requires that all employees be provided with information about hazardous chemicals that they use or may be exposed to in the work place.
 The primary information tool for this is the Safety Data Sheet (SDS), a document that suppliers of any hazardous chemical must provide to users, that describes the hazardous properties of the chemical(s) and appropriate risk reduction techniques.

-All NYU departments must ensure that they maintain copies of SDSs for all hazardous materials used in their areas either electronically or in hard copies and they must be readily available to all employees.
-EHS or the manufacturer can be contacted by phone or email for copies of SDSs.
+All NYU departments must ensure that they maintain copies of SDSs for all materials used in their areas either electronically or as hard copies and they must be readily available to all employees.
+Contacting the manufacturer, searching online, or using the BioRAFT SDS search tool are all options in obtaining SDSs.

 All hazardous chemicals used or stored at the University must be properly labeled at all times.
 Labels should list at least the chemical identity, appropriate hazard warnings, and the name and address of the manufacturer, importer or other responsible party.
 Most, if not all of this information should be on the original chemical container.
 If the chemical is transferred from the original container into another container, the second container must also be labeled with at least the chemical identity, appropriate hazard warnings.